The June 2025 edition of IALR at a Glance is packed with exciting news and updates! Learn more about…

 The Accelerated Training in Defense Manufacturing (ATDM) program, launched in 2021, has graduated more than 777 students from 45 states, Guam, Puerto Rico, and Australia.
 About 25% of participants are veterans, and the program boasts a 90% job placement rate within the defense industrial base.
 New cohorts begin every eight weeks, offering a fast track to meaningful careers across five trades.

-The new National Training Center, a state-of-the-art, 100,000-square-foot facility on the Institute for Advanced Learning and Research (IALR) campus, opened its doors on January 13.
+The new ATDM Maritime Training Center, a state-of-the-art, 100,000-square-foot facility on the Institute for Advanced Learning and Research (IALR) campus, opened its doors on January 13.
 On that day, the center welcomed its first cohort of students, marking the beginning of an expanded operation that will train 1,000 students annually, creating a pipeline of skilled workers critical for building and maintaining the nation’s submarines and warships.

 “This facility helps address our immediate workforce needs,” said Frederick “Jay” Stefany, the Direct Reporting Program Manager for the Maritime Industrial Base (MIB) Program.
 “It advances our efforts to restore our industrial base and ensure our industry partners have the skilled workforce they need to build and maintain the Navy’s fleet.”

 ATDM’s graduates are essential in addressing the maritime industry’s expanding workforce needs.
 The Navy’s shipbuilding plans include the construction of Columbia-class and Virginia-class submarines, along with more than 10 different classes of surface ships, including aircraft carriers, destroyers, frigates, amphibious warships, and support vessels.
 This unprecedented scale of shipbuilding requires a comprehensive strategy to rebuild America’s manufacturing capabilities.
-The establishment of the National Training Center marks a significant milestone in this endeavor.
+The establishment of the ATDM Maritime Training Center marks a significant milestone in this endeavor.

 The MIB Program leads the Navy’s workforce development initiatives while advancing shipbuilding and repair capabilities through industrial base development, supply chain resilience, and advanced manufacturing technologies.
 With the U.S. manufacturing base having shrunk to a third of its size from 30 years ago, the program must overcome major challenges.
 One of these pressing challenges involves recruiting and training 140,000 new workers over the next decade for submarine production and sustainment, with an additional 110,000 workers needed for surface vessel construction and maintenance.